funnylookinhat/emory.js/README.md

 Only initialize Emory once.
 You can pass the following to override defaults.

 - **attributePrefix** : String prefix for all attributes, default is "emory-".
 	- Note: Emory will NOT automatically append "-" to your prefix, you have to specify it.
 - **checkResponseSuccess** : `function (response)` : Should return true or false depending on response.
 	- Used to strictly check if a request was successful.
 If not, Emory will attempt to present the error message from getResponseErrorString.
 - **getResponseErrorString** : `function (response)` : Should return a plaintext string of an error if one occurred.
 	- This should return an empty string if there is no error.
 - **getResponseMessageString** : `function (response)` : Should return a plaintext string of a message if one was received.
 	- This should return an empty string if there is no message.
 - **getResponseViewHtml** : `function (response, name)` : Should return the HTML for a view with key "name".
 - **getResponseCallbackUrl** : `function (response)` : Should return a URL to redirect to if present in response, "" otherwise.
+  - If a callback URL is returned in a request, Emory will skip all other AJAX steps and simply redirect the user to that page.
 - **generateAlertHtml** : `function (text, type)` : Should return HTML for an alert message.
 	- Types can be "error" and "success".
 	- Wrapper element must have attribute "emory-alert"